Hrob02/Robo1_HAJE/README.md

 - **IoT Integration**: Connect to external weather APIs for live data (humidity, temperature, wind).
 - **Real-World Deployment**: Adapt the simulation for hardware testing and integration with real drones or sensor networks.

+## Dependancies
+The following are required to successfully run this project:

+- ROS2 humble
+- Gazebo ignition
+- C++ libraries
+- Python packages
+- ROS packages
+- colcon or ament (ROS 2 build tools)

+The repo has package.xml and CMakeLists.txt.

 ## Getting Started

 1. Clone the repository: